Ukraine imposes sanctions against tycoon Firtash - decree | Law-Order

 Ukraine imposes sanctions against tycoon Firtash - decree

+Ukraine's President Volodymyr Zelenskiy on Thursday signed a decree imposing sanctions on tycoon Dmytro Firtash, the presidential office said.
+The decree said sanctions included an asset freeze, ban on capital withdrawal, revocation of licences, restriction of resource transit and other restrictions.
+Ukraine's security and defence council last week announced the sanctions against Firtash, accusing him of selling titanium products that allegedly end up being used by Russian military enterprises.

-Ukraine's President Volodymyr Zelenskiy on Thursday signed a decree imposing sanctions against tycoon Dmytro Firtash, the presidential office said.
+Ukraine's President Volodymyr Zelenskiy on Thursday signed a decree imposing sanctions on tycoon Dmytro Firtash, the presidential office said.

-The decree said sanctions included asset freeze, ban on capital withdrawal, revocation of licences, restriction of resource transit and other restrictions.
+The decree said sanctions included an asset freeze, ban on capital withdrawal, revocation of licences, restriction of resource transit and other restrictions.
+Ukraine's security and defence council last week announced the sanctions against Firtash, accusing him of selling titanium products that allegedly end up being used by Russian military enterprises.
+Firtash denies the accusations.

+The manufacture of titanium products is a core business in Firtash's Group DF and it includes titanium mining and enrichment, the production of titanium dioxide, titanium slag, sponge ingots and slabs.
+Relations between Ukraine and Russia collapsed after Russia's annexation of the Crimea peninsula in 2014 and support for separatist forces in the eastern Donbass region in a conflict that Kyiv says has killed 14,000 people.

+Firtash is a former supporter of Ukraine’s ousted pro-Russian president Viktor Yanukovich and made a fortune selling Russian gas to the Kyiv government.
+Firtash rose to become a wealthy and influential businessman in Ukraine.
+He has been indicted in the United States on bribery and racketeering charges.
+He denies wrongdoing and has fought extradition from Vienna.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)